ARMmbed/mbed-os-5-docs/docs/refs/api/platform/callbacks.md

 ### How to call callbacks

-Callbacks overload the function call operator, so you can just call a Callback like you would a normal function:
+Callbacks overload the function call operator, so you can call a Callback like you would a normal function:

 ```c++
 void callme(Callback<void(float)> cb) {